 Excursion options include a beach walk, swimming or snorkeling.
 This is a wet landing.

-Elizabeth Bay Elizabeth Bay is one of the furthest points in the Galapagos visited on our cruise.
-We will enter a sheltered cove accessible only by zodiac.
+Elizabeth Bay, Isabela Island - Elizabeth Bay is one of the furthest points in the Galapagos visited on our cruise.
+Enter a sheltered cove accessible only by Zodiac.
 It is a wonderful and secluded mangrove ecosystem that is a refuge, resting, and feeding site for sea turtles, rays, blue-footed boobies, flightless cormorants, penguins, pelicans, lava herons, and more.
 Excursion options: Zodiac.

-Punta Moreno Along this beautiful rocky shore, a field of hardened black lava flows is pockmarked by shallow pools, which are home to shorebirds and flamingos.
+Moreno Point, Isabela Island Along this beautiful rocky shore, a field of hardened black lava flows is pockmarked by shallow pools, which are home to shorebirds and flamingos.
 The mangrove-lined shore also provides a chance to see marine iguanas, sea turtles, stingrays, sharks, penguins, and the flightless cormorant.
 Excursion options include a long walk and zodiac ride, or an extended zodiac ride.
 This is a dry landing.

 Las Bachas, Santa Cruz Located on Isla Santa Cruz, Las Bachas is one of the most beautiful white sand beaches in the Galapagos.
 Behind it are two small ponds that often have flamingos feeding in the shallows.
 A floating pier, one of the few remnants of the U.S. World War II presence in the Galapagos, can be seen here.
 It is also one of the largest nesting areas for the Pacific green sea turtle.